-- Firm-wide investment exclusions apply to Schroders funds.
-These relate to international conventions on cluster munitions, anti-personnel mines, and chemical and biological weapons and a list of those companies that are excluded is available at https://www.schroders.com/en/sustainability/active-ownership/group-exclusions/.
-Firm-wide exclusions also apply to companies generating more than 20% of their revenue from thermal coal mining. - The Fund excludes companies that derive revenues above certain thresholds from activities related to tobacco and thermal coal.

-- The Fund excludes companies that are assessed by Schroders to have breached one or more 'global norms' thereby causing significant environmental or social harm; these companies comprise Schroders' 'global norms' breach list.
-Schroders' determination of whether a company has been involved in such a breach considers relevant principles such as those contained in the UN Global Compact (UNGC) principles, the OECD Guidelines for Multinational Enterprises and the UN Guiding Principles on Business and Human Rights.
-The 'global norms' breach list may be informed by assessments performed by third party providers and by proprietary research, where relevant to a particular situation.
+Exclusions are applied to direct investments in companies.
+The Fund applies certain exclusions relating to international conventions on cluster munitions, antipersonnel mines, and chemical and biological weapons.
+The Fund also excludes companies that derive revenues above certain thresholds from activities related to tobacco and thermal coal.
+The Fund excludes companies that are assessed by Schroders to have breached one or more 'global norms' thereby causing significant environmental or social harm; these companies comprise Schroders' 'global norms' breach list.
 In exceptional circumstances a derogation may be applied in order to allow the Fund to continue to hold a company on Schroders' 'global norms' breach list, for example where the stated investment strategy of the Fund may otherwise be compromised.
-Any such company cannot be categorised as a sustainable investment. - The Fund may also apply certain other exclusions in addition to those summarised above.